 Decals are like stickers for your vehicle.
 This type of signage can be cut to any shape, and decals are then applied to areas like the vehicle doors.
 Although decals can’t deliver the full-on impact of a van wrap, they’re useful to get you noticed or to add time-limited information on current promotions to a full or partial wrap.

 It’s important to understand that a full cast vinyl wrap has a very different purpose to some carefully designed vinyl lettering.
 For a man with a van business, for example, a simple logo and contact details may be enough, whereas a landscape gardener may want to wrap their van with an image of one of their gardens.
 If you regularly run promotions for your club or bar, you might opt for a full wrap with occasional vinyl letter decals that are a relatively low-cost way of marketing one-off events.

 Consider the following three critical factors before making your decision:

 – Durability: vinyl letters don’t have the durability of a full wrap and won’t offer the same level of protection

 – Cost: decals have lower upfront costs, but if you find you’re constantly replacing them, then a partial wrap may be a better choice

 – Size: a full wrap lets your design really take flight, but if you only need to display contact information then car sign-writing can be the savvy choice

-At the Sussex Sign Company we know how to deliver the best ROI for your vehicle signage in London.
+At the Sussex Sign Company we know how to deliver the best ROI for your vehicle signage across the south and in London.
 Get in touch and we’ll help you make the right car and van wrap decisions for your business.